 You can include in medical expenses the cost of special telephone equipment that lets a hearing-impaired person communicate over a regular telephone.
+This includes teletypewriter (TTY) and telecommunications device for the deaf (TDD) equipment.
 You can also include the cost of repairing the equipment.